D-Shestak/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot.md

 In this article, you'll learn how to:

-- create a Telegram bot using Python + Aiogram
+- Create a Telegram bot using Python + Aiogram,
-- work with the public TON API (TON Center)
+- Work with the public TON API (TON Center),
-- work with SQlite database
+- Work with SQlite database.

 And finally: how to accept payments in a Telegram bot with the knowledge from previous steps.